Chicago and North Western Railroad Bridge

 The Chicago and North Western Railroad Bridge is a bridge on the National Register of Historic Places in Pierre, South Dakota.
 It was the first permanent bridge across the Missouri River in central South Dakota.
 The Pennsylvania through truss bridge is 2200 ft long and has two spans.
 The bridge's second span is a swing span; the bridge is the only extant swing bridge in South Dakota.
-The Chicago and North Western Railway built the bridge in 1907.
+The Pierre and Fort Pierre Bridge Railway, a company organized by the Chicago and Northwestern Railway, built the bridge in 1906 and 1907.
+It was to connect with the Chicago and Northwestern line on the east bank of the Missouri with the Pierre, Rapid City, and Northwestern railroad on the west bank at Fort Pierre.

 It was added to the National Register on November 19, 1998.
 It currently is part of the PRC Subdivision railway line owned and operated by the Rapid City, Pierre and Eastern Railroad.